wojciechbojewski/PySQLServer/README.md

-# PySQLServer
+# PySQLServer tools:

-The goal is to map all SQL Server function like SQLJobs, running SSIS etc into class.
+- map all SQL Server function like SQLJobs, executing SSIS etc into class.
+- dump db schema in 'dacpack' style
+- prepare 'EF' solution to easy add rows to db

+# DBDump

+Create pickle with db schema to:
+- create new db base on picle
+- diff database, restore mising objects